paotsaq/ft_printf/README.md

 ### What with?

+Standard C functions that were previously recoded (the ``libft`` directory), variadic functions and not much more. *You won't be able to access those straight away*.
+Follow the very easy [Git documentation on submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to be able to import the library. ¹

 ### Oh, nice!
 Tell us more!

 A friend relayed a web comment on how ``print_f`` was really not that hard - all it took was a little planning and organisation.
 I'm terrible at both.